-Currently, I work within a range of NHS medical surgeries in Devon.
+Currently, I work within a range of NHS medical surgeries, in Devon and teach Therapeutic Counselling in a local College.
 I also have a counselling, psychotherapy and supervision private practice in Exeter, and East Devon.

 As an accreditated member of UK Council for Psychotherapy (UKCP) I abide by its ethical framework for good practice, and I am subject to its complaints procedure.

 I am also a registered member of the British Association of Counselling and Psychotherapy (BACP)